 This table shows output categories for disability.
 The coding used for these categories should comply with the coding conventions applied in the specific survey source.
 An example code is given in the table.

 |Not Disabled||Numeric 2|

-The harmonised questions and the classifications which are derived from them do not systematically include the non-core population of disabled people, covered in the Equality Act 2010.
-This group encompasses:
+The harmonised questions and the classifications derived from them do not systematically include the non-core population of disabled people, covered in the Equality Act 2010.

-- those with a progressive condition specified in the Act (namely HIV/AIDS, Cancer or Multiple Sclerosis) whether or not the condition has a substantial adverse effect carrying-out day-to-day activities
+- those with a progressive condition specified in the Act (HIV/AIDS, Cancer or Multiple Sclerosis) whether or not the condition has a substantial adverse effect carrying-out day-to-day activities

 - those who would be restricted without medication or treatment